As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Step 5.
 Determination of luster.
 Metallic or non-metallic.

 This is the first important decision you have to make.
-It allows to narrow down possible mineral candidates just to a few mineral classes.
+It allows us to narrow down possible mineral candidates to just a few mineral classes.

 If the luster observed is metallic, the mineral belongs to sulfide, oxide, sulfosalts, or native element classes.
 At this point, your luster test is finished.